Purpose and Application

 In order to properly manage our websites and applications, we may log certain statistics about the users of the facilities, for example the users’ domains and browser types.
 None of this information specifically identifies an individual and it is used solely to ensure that our websites and applications present the best possible navigational experience for users.

 We may share your personal information with a variety of third party service providers to assist us with client insight analytics including through Google Analytics.
+Personal information will only be shared with an agency outside New Zealand if we are confident that the receiving agency is subject to similar safeguards to those in the Privacy Act.

 If you have registered an account with us, you will be identified by a user name and password when you log into our website or applications.
 The information we collect about use of our websites may be used for measuring use and performance and in assisting to resolve any technical difficulties.